gilesknap/IaC-at-home/nas/03-maas/PowerSupply.md

 # Summary

-With the UUGear 4 Port PPS you will find that RPIs will under voltage throttle if there are too many for the power supply.
+With the UUGear 4 Port PPS you must supply additional power via the USB C connection, or power rails.
+You will find that RPIs will under voltage throttle if there are too many of them for the power supply.
 - 2 RPIs are supported by the Official RPI USB C 15W supply
 - 3 RPIs could be supported by a 5V 5A supply with a usb C conversion plug.
 This must be 'dumb' and not use Power Delivery Protocol.
 It must also be a well regulated supply that maintains voltage under load - the one I tried only supported 2 RPIs
-- 4 RPIs could be supported by soldering a 5V 10A supply to the power rail headers
+- 4 RPIs could be supported by soldering a 5V 10A supply to the power rail headers.
+  Again a well regulated supply is required.

 # Details of research
 I got this useful info from UUGear: